Save as PDF Button for Your Website

 pdfcrowd-removeclass to any HTML element you want excluded from the PDF.

-<script src="https://edge.pdfcrowd.com/websave/1.1.0/websave.min.js" async></script> <button class="pdfcrowd-websave pdfcrowd-websave-style" data-key="demo" data-config="webSaveConfig"> Save as PDF </button> <!-- Method Selection Guide: - URL parameters: Best when server has print-specific templates - Print stylesheets: Quick option if @media print CSS exists - Custom CSS: Flexible styling without modifying HTML - JavaScript: Dynamic content manipulation - pdfcrowd-remove class: Simple for removing static elements --> <script> window.webSaveConfig = { // Method 1: URL parameters, adds ?print=1 (URL mode only) onBeforeConversion: function(config) { if (config.conversionMode === 'url') { const url = new URL(config.url); url.searchParams.set('print', '1'); config.url = url.toString(); } return false; // Proceed with conversion }, apiSettings: { // Method 2: Print stylesheets // use_print_media: true, // Method 3: Custom CSS injection custom_css: ` /* Hide elements in PDF */ .advertisement, .sidebar, footer { display: none !important; } /* Adjust layout for print */ .content { width: 100% !important; max-width: none !important; } `, // Method 4: JavaScript preprocessing custom_javascript: ` // Remove dynamic content before conversion document.querySelectorAll('.video-player, .chat-widget').forEach(el => { el.remove(); }); // Expand collapsed sections document.querySelectorAll('.collapsed').forEach(el => { el.classList.remove('collapsed'); }); `, content_viewport_width: 'balanced' } }; </script> <!-- Method 5: Use pdfcrowd-remove class directly in HTML Add this class to elements in your actual page content: --> <nav class="pdfcrowd-remove"> This navigation won't appear in the PDF </nav>
+<button class="pdfcrowd-websave pdfcrowd-websave-style" data-key="demo" data-config="webSaveConfig"> Save as PDF </button> <!-- Method Selection Guide: - URL parameters: Best when server has print-specific templates - Print stylesheets: Quick option if @media print CSS exists - Custom CSS: Flexible styling without modifying HTML - JavaScript: Dynamic content manipulation - pdfcrowd-remove class: Simple for removing static elements --> <script> window.webSaveConfig = { // Method 1: URL parameters, adds ?print=1 (URL mode only) onBeforeConversion: function(config) { if (config.conversionMode === 'url') { const url = new URL(config.url); url.searchParams.set('print', '1'); config.url = url.toString(); } return false; // Proceed with conversion }, apiSettings: { // Method 2: Print stylesheets // use_print_media: true, // Method 3: Custom CSS injection custom_css: ` /* Hide elements in PDF */ .advertisement, .sidebar, footer { display: none !important; } /* Adjust layout for print */ .content { width: 100% !important; max-width: none !important; } `, // Method 4: JavaScript preprocessing custom_javascript: ` // Remove dynamic content before conversion document.querySelectorAll('.video-player, .chat-widget').forEach(el => { el.remove(); }); // Expand collapsed sections document.querySelectorAll('.collapsed').forEach(el => { el.classList.remove('collapsed'); }); `, content_viewport_width: 'balanced' } }; </script> <!-- Method 5: Use pdfcrowd-remove class directly in HTML Add this class to elements in your actual page content: --> <nav class="pdfcrowd-remove"> This navigation won't appear in the PDF </nav> <script src="https://edge.pdfcrowd.com/websave/1.3.0/websave.min.js" async></script>

-<!-- Advanced customization with callbacks --> <script src="https://edge.pdfcrowd.com/websave/1.1.0/websave.min.js" async></script> <button class="pdfcrowd-websave pdfcrowd-websave-style" data-key="demo" data-config="webSaveConfig"> Save as PDF </button> <script> // This example assumes you have these functions defined: // - showCustomErrorModal(message, code) - your error UI // - trackEvent(name, data) - your analytics // - userIsLoggedIn() - your auth check window.webSaveConfig = { // Custom error handling onError: function(errorMessage, statusCode) { console.error('WebSave error:', errorMessage, 'Code:', statusCode); // Display your own error UI instead of default dialog showCustomErrorModal(errorMessage, statusCode); return true; // Return true to prevent default error dialog }, // Track successful conversions onFileCreated: function(blob) { // Log success for analytics trackEvent('pdf_generated', { size: blob.size, page: window.location.pathname }); return false; // Return false to let WebSave handle download }, // Pre-conversion validation (optional) onBeforeConversion: function(config) { // Validate or modify before conversion starts // Example: Check if user is logged in if (!userIsLoggedIn()) { alert('Please log in to download PDF'); return true; // Cancel conversion } return false; // Proceed with conversion }, // PDF generation settings apiSettings: { content_viewport_width: 'balanced' } }; </script>
+<!-- Advanced customization with callbacks --> <button class="pdfcrowd-websave pdfcrowd-websave-style" data-key="demo" data-config="webSaveConfig"> Save as PDF </button> <script> // Application-specific hooks.
+Replace these with your own UI, analytics, // and permission checks: // - showCustomErrorModal(message, code) - your error UI // - trackEvent(name, data) - your analytics // - userIsLoggedIn() - your auth check window.webSaveConfig = { // Custom error handling onError: function(errorMessage, statusCode) { console.error('WebSave error:', errorMessage, 'Code:', statusCode); // Display your own error UI instead of default dialog showCustomErrorModal(errorMessage, statusCode); return true; // Return true to prevent default error dialog }, // Track successful conversions onFileCreated: function(blob) { // Log success for analytics trackEvent('pdf_generated', { size: blob.size, page: window.location.pathname }); return false; // Return false to let WebSave handle download }, // Pre-conversion validation (optional) onBeforeConversion: function(config) { // Validate or modify before conversion starts // Example: Check if user is logged in if (!userIsLoggedIn()) { alert('Please log in to download PDF'); return true; // Cancel conversion } return false; // Proceed with conversion }, // PDF generation settings apiSettings: { content_viewport_width: 'balanced' } }; </script> <script src="https://edge.pdfcrowd.com/websave/1.3.0/websave.min.js" async></script>

 Authentication